Joseph Force Crater: Disappearance

-In the summer of 1930, after the start of the first investigations of what would become the Seabury Commission, Crater and his wife were vacationing at their summer cabin in Belgrade, Maine.
+Crater and his wife were vacationing at their summer cabin in Belgrade, Maine, in the summer of 1930, shortly after the anti-corruption inquiry began.
 In late July, Crater received a telephone call.
-He offered no information to his wife about the content of the call other than to say that he had to return to New York City "to straighten those fellows out".
-The next day, he arrived at his apartment at 40 Fifth Avenue, Greenwich Village, but instead of dealing with business he proceeded onward to Atlantic City, New Jersey, with his mistress, showgirl Sally Lou Ritz (real name, Sarah Ritzi; 1907/1908–2000).
+He told his wife nothing about the call other than to say that he had to return to New York City "to straighten those fellows out".
+The next day, he arrived at his apartment at 40 Fifth Avenue in Greenwich Village, but instead of dealing with business, he went to Atlantic City, New Jersey, with showgirl Sally Lou Ritz.